hokkey/redmine_chatwork/README.md

 ## Acknowledge

-This plugins is forked from [sciyoshi/redmine-slack](https://github.com/sciyoshi/redmine-slack).
+This plugins is fork of [sciyoshi/redmine-slack](https://github.com/sciyoshi/redmine-slack).

 ## License